nordstream3/FOC/production/README.md

 Again, apply the same test as in "Step 6"

-## Step 8: Test the FREEDRIVE when connected to a BLDC motor
+## Step 8: Test the board when connected to a BLDC motor

-If you were successful so far, connect all three phase wires of a BLDC motor to the FREEDRIVE.
+If you were successful so far, connect all three phase wires of a BLDC motor to the board.

 Increase the voltage to +24V and **set a current limit of 0.3A**.

-Connect to "FREE_DRIVE" in the Vesc Tool and go to the "Vesc Dev Tools" menu and type the command "help".
+Connect to "FOC_KING" in the Vesc Tool and go to the "Vesc Dev Tools" menu and type the command "help".
 This should give you a long list of available developer command line options.

 <img src="../images/Screenshot from 2024-01-20 16-49-27.png"  width="700" style="float:left; margin-right:10px;">

-Scroll up til you find the "single_bridge_duty" command (a very helpful command currently only available for the FreeDrive firmware).
+Scroll up til you find the "single_bridge_duty" command (a very helpful command currently only available for the FOC_KING firmware).
 Write the command:

 ```